julianss/flr/docs/reference.rst

 ``flr_db_name``

-The database name.
+The PostgreSQL database name.
 If it doesn't exist at startup time, its creation will be attempted.

 ``flr_db_user``

-The name of the database user.
+The name of the PostgreSQL database user.

 ``flr_db_pass``

-The password for the database user.
+The password for the PostgreSQL database user.

 ``flr_db_host``

-The database host.
+The PostgreSQL database host.

 ``flr_db_port``

-The database port.
-Must be neccesarily specified, as it does not assume a default value.
+The PostgreSQL database port.
+The ``new_app`` script writes 5432 for you when creating the dot file but change it if needed.
+Don't leave it blank, though.

 ``flr_db_interactive_evolve``